Student Accessibility Services

 Requests for a course substitution or waiver due to a disability are considered on a case-by-case basis.
 The following steps should be followed:

-• Students requesting this accommodation should first meet with the Disability Resource Center (DRC) staff, who will conduct an intake interview with the student.
+- Students requesting this accommodation should first meet with the Student Accessibility Services staff, who will conduct an intake interview with the student.
 At the time of this meeting, the student should be prepared to present information to support his/her request such as:

-• The DRC will follow the steps outlined in the Accommodation Policy with regard to an in-take interview with the student and review of documentation provided by the student.
+- The Student Accessibility Services will follow the steps outlined in the Accommodation Policy with regard to an in-take interview with the student and review of documentation provided by the student.

-• The DRC will determine whether the student has a disability and is eligible for reasonable accommodations.
-Approval or denial of a course waiver or substitution shall not be the sole responsibility of the DRC.
+- The Student Accessibility Services will determine whether the student has a disability and is eligible for reasonable accommodations.
+Approval or denial of a course waiver or substitution shall not be the sole responsibility of the Student Accessibility Services.
 A committee shall be convened to determine whether a course waiver or substitution will lower academic standards or substantially modify the program of study.
-Members of the committee may include, but are not limited to: student’s faculty advisor, division manager for the program of study in which the student is enrolled, general education division manager, faculty responsible for delivery of the course being considered, faculty who delivered previously attempted coursework in relevant subject matter by student, a representative from the DRC, and a representative from the Registrar’s Office.
+Members of the committee may include, but are not limited to: student’s faculty advisor, division manager for the program of study in which the student is enrolled, general education division manager, faculty responsible for delivery of the course being considered, faculty who delivered previously attempted coursework in relevant subject matter by student, a representative from the Student Accessibility Services, and a representative from the Registrar’s Office.

 The following decisions may be reached by the committee:

-If the initial request is denied by the DRC or the request is denied by the Committee, the student has the right to appeal either decision using the Student Grievance Procedure outline in the Student Handbook.
+If the initial request is denied by the Student Accessibility Services or the request is denied by the Committee, the student has the right to appeal either decision using the Student Grievance Procedure outline in the Student Handbook.
 Appeals will be submitted to the Dean of Student Affairs.

 Effective Communication